gilacost/cashier/README.md

 ## Documentation &nbsp;🗃

 [Ex doc](https://github.com/elixir-lang/ex_doc) has been added as a depenency in order to generate documentation for the codebase.
-If you fancy review the different modules and their function run `make docs`.
+If you fancy reviewing the different modules and their function run `make docs`.

 ## Continuous Integration &nbsp;🔁

 [Elixir CI](https://github.com/actions/setup-elixir) github action has been set up.
-It runs the next tasks.
+It runs the following tasks.

 ```
 - name: Check Formatting